HardRope/-library-parser/README.md

    book at these page `https://tululu.org/b1` have id == 1.

 Otherwise, you can use genre parser `parse_tululu_category.py`.
-It download fantastic books from [fantastic books](https://tululu.org/l55/) by pages:
+It downloads fantastic books from [fantastic books](https://tululu.org/l55/) by pages:

 ```commandline
   python parse_tululu_category.py -h